-Another Gay Movie, the Director’s Cut, arrives on digital platforms on April 27th and DVD on May 4th via Breaking Glass Pictures.
+Another Gay Movie, the Director’s Cut, arrives on digital platforms on April 27th and on DVD on May 4th via Breaking Glass Pictures.

-Brash, bold, loud and proud.
-Another Gay Movie may not be world-class, but its place in gay cinematic history is assured.
+Another Gay Movie opened the closet and allowed gay sex to come out in comedy while laughing at the stereotypes many heterosexual people still held.
+It would joyously normalise gay sex, desire, and experimentation like heterosexual comedies have done for years, allowing gay teens to explore their own development through laughter.
+Brash, bold, loud and proud, Another Gay Movie may not be world-class, but its place in gay cinematic history is assured.
 Todd Stephens’ movie reflected a new emerging queer confidence while tearing up the teen comedy rulebook.
-Love it or loathe it, without Another Gay Movie, LGBTQ+ cinema would be a far less wild place, and while it may not be perfect, it may be had more impact than we have ever given it credit for.
-Ultimately, whatever your thoughts, one thing is for sure, Another Gay Movie holds a unique place in LGBTQ+ moviemaking fifteen years after its release.
-It’s a one-off, an indie gem and more importantly, a brash, bold and brilliant glitter-covered celebration of queer sex.
+Love it or loathe it, Another Gay Movie may have had far more impact than we have ever given it credit for.
+Ultimately, whatever your thoughts, one thing is for sure, Another Gay Movie holds a unique place in LGBTQ+ cinema fifteen years after its release.
+It’s a one-off, an indie gem and, more importantly, a brash, bold and brilliant glitter-covered celebration of queer sex.